rjojjr/ncloud/README.md

 ![nCloud Icon](./icon.jpg)

-nCloud is a closed-source homebrew Nextcloud client for the Nintendo Switch that allows users to browse, download and install files from a remote Nextcloud instance.
+nCloud is a closed-source homebrew Nextcloud client for the Nintendo Switch that allows Switch users to browse, download, upload and install files to/from a remote Nextcloud instance.

 ## Features

 - Browse remote Nextcloud files
 - Download files
+- Upload files from SD card
 - Install `.nsp` & `.xci` files

 ## No Warranty and Limitation of Liability